trilobiet/oapenmemomanager/README.md

 When the task finishes successfully the result can be downloaded immediately.
 Failed tasks provide an error message.

 > TIP: queries can best be tested in an external application (e.g. MySQL Workbench) before pasting them in the MEMO query editor.
 > An external application may provide better feedback on query performance, duration and SQL syntax errors.
+Also stuck queries may
+> affect overall system performance, so it's always wise to test them locally before running them in production.

 Trying to dry-run a task during a scheduled period is prevented and will result in an error message (settings `taskRunner.busy.starttime` and `taskRunner.busy.hours` in MEMO Taskmanager).